-The Cub Scout advancement plan provides fun for the boys, gives them a sense of personal achievement as they earn badges, and strengthens family understanding as adult family members work with boys on advancement projects.
-Requirements become progressively more challenging at each age level, matching the increased skills and abilities of a boy as he grows older.
+The Cub Scout advancement plan provides fun for cubs, gives them a sense of personal achievement as they earn badges, and strengthens family understanding as adult family members work with cubs on advancement projects.
+Requirements become progressively more challenging at each age level, matching the increased skills and abilities of a cub as they grow older.

-- Bobcat – All boys must earn the Bobcat badge prior to completion of the badge for their age group.
+- Bobcat – All cubs must earn the Bobcat badge prior to completion of the badge for their age group.

 - Tiger Cub – First grade (or 7 years old)